 Overall, this is a significant increase from previous years.
 Property prices in Ireland are slightly higher than in the UK, with rent prices estimated to be almost 20% more.

 With a strong economy and low unemployment rate, Ireland makes it a good place to work.
-What are some benefits?
+Ireland offers high and competitive salaries that range around €45,000/year.

 If you are still in search of a job, explore the following portals: